 We are also exposed to commodity price risks.
 Many of the food products we purchase are subject to changes in the price and availability of food commodities, including among other things beef, poultry, grains, dairy and produce.
 Prices may be affected due to market changes, increased competition, the general risk of inflation, shortages or interruptions in supply due to weather, disease or other conditions beyond our control, or other reasons.
-For example, the drought conditions of 2012 increased certain commodity prices, including beef.
-We have partially offset these costs by increasing menu prices.
 We work with our suppliers and use a mix of forward pricing protocols for certain items under which we agree with our supplier on fixed prices for deliveries at some time in the future, fixed pricing protocols under which we agree on a fixed price with our supplier for the duration of that protocol, and formula pricing protocols under which the prices we pay are based on a specified formula related to the prices of the goods, such as spot prices.
 Our use of any forward pricing arrangements varies substantially from time to time and these arrangements tend to cover relatively short periods (i.e., typically twelve months or less).
 We do not enter into futures contracts or other derivative instruments.
 Increased prices or shortages could generally affect the cost and quality of the items we buy or may require us to further raise prices or limit our menu options.
 These events, combined with other general economic and demographic conditions, could impact our pricing and negatively affect our sales and profit margins.